How Marketing Managers Can Benefit From NPS

 Judge organic customer referral potential

 Net Promoter Score is an excellent barometer of your company’s ability to earn new customers organically.
-If the goal of your marketing efforts is to fuel long-term growth through real word of mouth, it’s vital that you pay attention to your Net Promoter Score over the long term.
+If the goal of your marketing efforts is to fuel long-term growth through real word of mouth, you must pay attention to your Net Promoter Score over the long term.

 This gives you a Net Promoter Score that serves as a customer satisfaction baseline.
-Just like you’d optimize a campaign for a better return on ad spend over time, your goal should always be to convert your detractors and passives into promoters over the course of a campaign.
-Simply because in most industries, we see a strong correlation between a company’s growth rate and the percentage of its customers that are promoters.
+Just like you’d optimize a campaign for a better return on ad spend over time, your goal should always be to convert your Detractors and Passives into Promoters throughout a campaign.
+In most industries, we see a strong correlation between a company’s growth rate and the percentage of Promoters.

-Net Promoter Score trends are important to follow.
-If your marketing efforts show an upward trend, it’s an excellent sign that your campaign is attracting customers that are in for the long haul, not just for a month or two of use.
+Net Promoter Score trends are essential to follow.
+If your marketing efforts show an upward trend, it’s an excellent sign that your campaign is attracting customers who are in for the long haul, not just for a month or two of use.

 This is true even if your initial NPS survey puts your brand at the lower end of the NPS benchmark.
 Net Promoter Score rarely jumps overnight; instead, a long, upward trend can take a brand from the bottom of its field in terms of customer satisfaction to the top.

-As a marketing manager, it’s vital that you survey your customers to learn what they think of your brand or product.
-Often, it only takes a small change in your efforts to produce a significant upswing in your company’s Net Promoter Score.
+As a marketing manager, you must survey your customers to learn what they think of your brand or product.
+Often, it only takes a slight change in your efforts to produce a significant upswing in your company’s Net Promoter Score.

 Fuel organic growth by tapping into Promoters

-NPS doesn’t just let you identify ways to improve customer satisfaction – it also lets you identify opportunities to tap into your brand’s promoters to fuel word of mouth feedback and encourage organic growth.
-As Fred Reichheld, the creator of Net Promoter Score, says: “The only path to profitable growth may lie in a company’s ability to get its loyal customers to become, in effect, its marketing department”
+NPS doesn’t just let you identify ways to improve customer satisfaction – but also identify opportunities to tap into your brand’s Promoters in order to fuel word-of-mouth feedback and encourage organic growth.
+As Fred Reichheld, the creator of Net Promoter Score, says: “The only path to profitable growth may lie in a company’s ability to get its loyal customers to become, in effect, its marketing department.”

-Organic growth from referrals, word of mouth and person-to-person recommendations is by far the most valuable marketing asset for any business.
-It’s your promoters – the people that rate your business 9 or 10 on the rating scale – that fuel this organic growth through brand advocacy.
+Organic growth from referrals, word of mouth, and person-to-person recommendations is by far the most valuable marketing asset for any business.
+It’s your Promoters – the people who rate your business 9 or 10 on the rating scale – that fuel this organic growth through brand advocacy.

-Net Promoter Score helps you identify your company’s promoters, giving you direct access to an audience of motivated, satisfied people who are ready and enthusiastic to talk about your brand.
+Net Promoter Score helps you identify your company’s Promoters, giving you direct access to an audience of motivated, satisfied people ready and enthusiastic to talk about your brand.

-By tapping into your audience of promoters, you can earn free product reviews, organic brand mentions, customer referrals and more.
-In our guide to turning your NPS into reviews, referrals, and feedback, we share several strategies for encouraging your Promoters to take action.
+By tapping into your audience of Promoters, you can earn free product reviews, organic brand mentions, customer referrals, and more.
+In our guide on turning NPS into reviews, referrals, and feedback, we share several strategies for encouraging your Promoters to take action.

-See what the promoters liked about the product and then emphasize it in your marketing efforts.
-In order to increase your customer response and referral rate offer something in return.
-It can be anything starting from a discount to offering a free service or a gift card.
-Or you can let them know about a free perk that can only be accessed by referring friends to the business.
-Incentives are a great way to not only increase response rates but to also thank respondents for their time.
+See what the Promoters liked about the product and then emphasize it in your marketing efforts.
+In order to increase your customer response and referral rate, offer something in return.
+It can be anything, starting from a discount to providing a free service or a gift card.
+Or you can inform them about a free perk that can only be accessed by referring friends to the business.
+Incentives are a great way to not only increase response rates but also to thank respondents for their time.

 Use Promoters to improve brand awareness

-A lot of businesses make the mistake of thinking that brand awareness is just a one-way street – you invest money into it, and don’t really get much in return.
+Many businesses make the mistake of thinking that brand awareness is just a one-way street – you invest money into it and don’t really get much in return.
 That’s false since brand awareness can help you score more sales by exposing more people to your brand (usually in a positive light).
 Plus, according to research, a consistent representation of your brand can generate a 23% increase in revenue.

 How do you use NPS to increase brand awareness?
 It’s rather simple – you use NPS surveys to find out who your Promoters are, use follow-up questions to find out what they love so much about your brand, and then have your customer success team follow up with them through online interactions to encourage them to talk about your brand on the Internet – on their blogs, social media profiles, podcasts, etc.